Doctor of Audiology (AuD)

 |Minimum GPA to apply||3.00 GPA in last 60 credit hours|

 |GPA range of accepted students in last application cycle||3.21-4.00 in last 60 credit hours (Average 3.81 GPA)|

 |Examinations required to apply||

 GRE scores are not required for the application.

 |Professional certifications and licenses needed to practice||Varies by state (learn more about the profession)|

 |Student Outcome Data||Program completion, Praxis exam, and employment rates|

 Campus Visit/Information Session

-Please click on the link below to schedule an individual campus visit or to sign up for a scheduled group information session.
+Please click on the link below to schedule an individual campus visit or sign up for a scheduled group information session.

 The following foundational coursework, or its equivalent, are required for students in the AuD program.
 Courses may be taken prior to or after admission to the graduate program.
 Taking prerequisite coursework at WSU does not guarantee acceptance into the program.